DCC0329/MMflood-segmentation/README.md

 This project uses the MMFlood dataset and partially adopts components from the original codebase:
 [https://github.com/floods-mm/floods](https://github.com/edornd)
 We thank the authors for making these resources publicly available.
+The implementation was adapted for course requirements, and may differ from the official repository in configuration structure and training scripts.